finos/tracdap/doc/deployment/sandbox.rst

 or JAVA_OPTS to control the JVM memory parameters.
 You can also control some of the TRAC options here, e.g. setting CONFIG_FILE will tell trac to load a different root config file.

-For sandbox setups, the main variable to set in this file is *SECRET_KEY*.
+For sandbox setups, the main variable to set in this file is *TRAC_SECRET_KEY*.
 This is the master key for the TRAC secret store, that unlocks all the other secrets in the configuration.
 In production setups this key should not be stored in a file, but passed in through the environment using a scheduling tool, or as part of a containerized job setup.